Two-timescale joint power control and beamforming design with applications to cell-free massive MIMO: Problem statement

 and

 where $(\gamma_1,\ldots,\gamma_K)\in \stdset{R}_{++}^K$ is a given vector of positive coefficients denoting either minimum SINR requirements or user weights, $P \in \stdset{R}_{++}$ is a given power budget, and the sets $\set{V}_1,\ldots,\set{V}_K \subseteq \set{H}^M$ are given \textit{information constraints} (formally defined in Section~\ref{ssec:info}) that are imposed to limit the joint processing and information sharing burden, thus enabling scalable designs for large-scale MIMO systems.
-For example, as we will see, the set $\set{V}_k$ can be used to limit the dependency of the entries of $\rvec{v}_k$ to portions of the CSI available at the infrastructure side, as well as the number of antennas that are serving user $k$.
-Note that letting $\set{V}_k = \set{H}^M$ allows $\rvec{v}_k$ to be any (measurable) function of the global channel $\rvec{H}$.
+For example, as we will see, the set $\set{V}_k$ can be used to limit the dependency of the entries of $\rvec{v}_k$ to portions of the CSI available at the infrastructure side, and also the number of antennas that are serving user $k$.
+Note that letting $\set{V}_k = \set{H}^M$ (i.e., omitting the information constraint) allows $\rvec{v}_k$ to be essentially any function of the global channel $\rvec{H}$, which is not practical.
+However, we remark that a solution to \eqref{eq:QoS} or \eqref{eq:maxmin} is generally not known even by omitting the information constraints.